 He has had many hit singles including: ‘Antenna‘, ‘Azonto’, ‘Million Pound Girl (Badder Than Bad)’, ‘Dangerous Love’ featuring Sean Paul and ‘Boa Me’ featuring Ed Sheeran and Mugeez (sung in Ghanaian dialect Twi).
 These are all great tunes to add to your summer feel good playlist.

-We had to share one of the best-known and well-loved musicians from Tanzania, where our modern African print clothing is made.
-Naseeb Abdul Juma, known by his stage name ‘Diamond’ is famous for his ‘bongo flava’ hit dance floor-fillers.
+We had to share one of the best-known and well-loved musicians from Tanzania, where our modern African print clothing is handmade.
+Naseeb Abdul Juma, known by his stage name ‘Diamond’ is famous for his ‘Bongo Flava’ hit dance floor-fillers.

 Add these top Diamond hits to your African playlist: ‘Number One’ featuring DaVido, ‘Nana‘ featuring Flavour, ‘Jibebe‘ featuring Lava Lava and Mboso, ‘African Beauty’ featuring Omarion and the more recent ‘Baba Lao’, which you will hear being played all over Tanzania.